understanding-the-connected-home/book/the_home_as_user_agent.md

 ## Human-readable

-This layer is about the humans in the home being able to read and understand what's going on.
+This layer is about the **humans in the home being able to read and understand what's going on**.
 As much as possible, this layer should convey things in very simple iconography or text.

-The goal is that the users, regardless of their technical proficiency, will feel confident in understanding what the object or service is offering, how it proposes to interact with other humans and objects, and any other important information.
+The goal is that the users, **regardless of their technical proficiency**, will feel confident in understanding what the object or service is offering, how it proposes to interact with other humans and objects, and any other important information.

-There may be ways in which the other layers will guide and advise the user here.
+There may be ways in which the other layers will **guide and advise the user**.
 This could be preventing malicious software from being installed, or conveying to other devices and the outside world that the user does not want to be track.

-At the human-readable layer, the user should be able to understand that these actions have been taken on their behalf, and they should have the ability to modify or opt-out of those actions if they choose.
+**At the human-readable layer, the user should be able to understand that the actions taken on their behalf, and they should have the ability to modify or opt-out of those actions if they choose.**

-In other words, wherever possible, this should not only be a read-only layer, but also one that the inhabitants in the home can write and execute.
-By being conveyed in a simple manner that is understandable to them, yet while offering the ability to modify it to suit their needs, the user gains greater control in their own dwelling.
+In other words, wherever possible, this should not only be a read-only layer, but also one that the inhabitants in the home **can write and execute.** By being conveyed in a simple manner that is understandable to them, yet while offering the ability to modify it to suit their needs, the user gains greater control in their own dwelling.

-This control is essential for people to live confidently and with dignity in their home.
+This control is essential for people **to live confidently and with dignity** in their home.

 ## Machine-readable